 For more information please read our guidance on admission of children overseas (PDF).

 Applications from Members of the Armed Forces and Crown Servants

 Members of the Armed Forces and Crown Servants with automatic right of entry to the United Kingdom who are able to provide evidence of their relocation may apply for a school place ahead of a move.
 For Armed Forces applications we will use the unit posting address when considering the application.
-For Crown Servants a United Kingdom address can only be used if there is evidence of the address the child is returning to.
+For Crown Servants who are returning from overseas to live in the area, a United Kingdom address can only be used if there is evidence of the address the child is returning to.

 Files available to download